sporto/sporto.github.com/source/_posts/2013-02-02-some-impressions-on-rethinkdb.markdown

 Tried RethinkDB for a week.
 Overall it gave me a very good impression.

 - Very easy to setup and run
+- Setting up sharding and replication is quite simple as well
 - The composable query language is a big plus.
 I really like the way I can build queries in my code by adding refinements if I need them.
 Reminds me of ActiveRecord in Rails.
 - The admin interface is gorgeus and super useful, but I wish I could save my queries.
 - The developers are very active in IRC and the forum, they responded all my questions very quickly.